Ybalrid/kissnet/README.md

 **K**eep **I**t **S**imple **S**tupid **NET**work.

+The thought that led me to write this thing are better explained in [this article](https://blog.ybalrid.info/2018/12/no-nonsense-networking-for-c-introducing-kissnet-a-k-i-s-s-socket-library/)

 A lightweight, header only, crossplatform C++17 socket library.

 Wrap all annoying C api calls to the OS inside a `socket` template class